EloiStree/2012_04_29_DesignPatternInUnity/README.md

-# 2012_04_29_DesignPatternInUnity
-Just a cheat-sheet for me to practice and remember of how we can use design pattern in Unity No implemented yet
+No implemented yet

+Ok after years of me not praticing Design Pattern but liking them.
+I think it is time to practice sometime.

+This repo is just me adding to issue what design pattern I should be using in Unity And some time implement some test  and so some demo in the repo.

+Don't expect much of it.